Things to do in Saudi Arabia: Pick your favorites and enjoy!by Cristóbal Manjón | May 20, 2020

-The Kingdom of Saudi Arabia, a country of legendary deserts, spectacular beaches and cities that marvellously combine tradition and modernity.
+The Kingdom of Saudi Arabia, a country of legendary deserts, spectacular beaches and cities that combine tradition and modernity.
 Located in Western Asia, it is the largest country of the Arabian Peninsula.
-This destination that is racing towards the future, while maintaining its conservative identity, has much to offer the curious traveller.
+This destination that is racing towards the future, while maintaining its conservative identity, has much to offer the curious traveler.

-Until recently, most travellers to Saudi Arabia went there for religious reasons to visit the holy city of Mecca, the most important holy place in the Islamic religion, and Medina, the city where the Prophet Mohammed was born.
+Until recently, most travelers to Saudi Arabia went there for religious reasons to visit the holy city of Mecca, the most important holy place in the Islamic religion, and Medina, the city where the Prophet Mohammed was born.
 Nowadays, the country expects to welcome more and more travelers attracted by its rich Arab-Muslim culture, its prestigious skyscrapers and its archaeological treasures.

 This commercial port located on the Red Sea offers the possibility to carry out a wide range of tourist and cultural activities.
 It is also the gateway to Mecca and Medina for the two million Muslims who make the pilgrimage every year.

 One of the most popular things to do in Jeddah, Saudi Arabia, is visiting Eve’s Tomb (yes, the Biblical Eve).
 Her body supposedly came to rest in Jeddah, where she was thought to have lived.
 It’s located inside a cemetery in the Al-Balad neighborhood.

 Did you know that Eve inspired the name of the city?
 Since Islam regards her as the “grandmother of humanity”, they named the town Jeddah, which means “grandmother” in Arabic.

 It’s impossible to continue going over the things to do in Jeddah, Saudi Arabia, without mentioning again Al-Balad, the historical area of the city.
 Learn about Historic Jeddah and what to see in this World Heritage Site designated by UNESCO here.